-The spring 2017 fellows of the International Leaders in Education Program (ILEP), hosted by the College of Education and Educational Technology and the Office of International Education, arrive in early January 2017.
+The spring 2017 fellows of the International Leaders in Education Program (ILEP), hosted by the College of Education and Communications and the Office of International Education, arrive in early January 2017.

-College of Education and Educational Technology is using a new method of collecting scholarship
+College of Education and Communications is using a new method of collecting scholarship

 applications and awarding scholarships.
 To apply for all scholarships,